-Your contribution will support the work of Rabbi Lisa Rubin, Rabbi Marion Lev-Cohen, and our entire adult education team, to further the ongoing study of Jewish texts, Hebrew language and Israel programming.
+Your contribution will support the work of Rabbi Nicole Auerbach, Rabbi Lori Koffman, and our entire adult engagement team, to further the ongoing study of Jewish texts, Hebrew language and Israel programming.

 Your contribution will help provide scholarships that send Central Synagogue youth to Reform Jewish summer camps.